lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 It is again worth mentioning that the `compound` type is only a "catch-all" for custom types.
 Zephyr does **not** generate any macros for `compound` properties.

-## About `/aliases`, `/chosen`, and skeletons
+## About `/aliases` and `/chosen`

-Before we wrap up on the devicetree syntax, there are two standard _nodes_ that we need to mention: `aliases` and `chosen`.
+There are two standard _nodes_ that we need to mention: `aliases` and `chosen`.
 We'll see them again in the semantics chapter, but since they are quite prominent in Zephyr's DTS files, we can't just leave them aside for now.

 ### `/aliases`